n3m3s7s/softimo/README.md

 ## On-the-fly Image Optimizations
-In order to use and activate the "on-the-fly" optimization You need Apache or Nginx, and a single PHP file at the (public) root of your application;
+In order to use and activate the "on-the-fly" optimization You need Apache (with mod_rewrite) or Nginx, and a single PHP file at the (public) root of your application;

 Now, if You are using Apache, open the *.htaccess* file of your project or create a new one;
 add this rule to the .htaccess file (https://github.com/n3m3s7s/softimo/blob/master/src/samples/htaccess.txt):